kristenjacobs/container-networking/slides/Notes.md

 On node 10.0.0.10:

 ```
-# Pings from a local network namespace to a remote network namespace"
+# Pings from a local network namespace to a remote network namespace
 ./send.sh
 ```